Effective Leadership: Listen to Your Crew for Project SuccessRead the announcement: We have joined with Psomas to become Anderson Psomas.

 Safety is absolutely the most important aspect of any construction project.
 It is your responsibility as the leader of your crew to make sure that all safety standards are being met and practiced.
 This means providing your crew members with the correct PPE, aka personal protective equipment.
 You may also utilize the Kaizen method for construction in order to allow the process to go more smoothly while keeping your crew members safe.

-Effective Leadership: Listen to Your Crew for Project Success
+Listen to Your Crew

 With so many things going on within a constitution job, it can be rather easy for voices to be diminished.
 However, growing concerns and frustration can quickly lead to an unhappy crew and shoddy overall work.
 So, what can you do to avoid this issue?
 One of the best ways to begin actively listening is to hold town hall meetings.
 This is where crew members gather to speak with you about their concerns, questions, or statements regarding the project.
 The line of communication is open, and crew members feel valued.